Llandyfaelog 132kV Substation

 What happens next?

-We will continue our discussions with landowners and undertake surveys, technical and environmental work in and around the proposed substation site to give us more information about the area and to help inform our plans.
+We are continuing our discussions with landowners and undertake surveys, technical and environmental work in and around the proposed substation site to give us more information about the area and to help inform our plans.
 You may see us, and our contractors, working in and around the proposed site.

-We intend to submit our planning application to Carmarthenshire County Council in spring 2026.
+We intend to submit our planning application to Carmarthenshire County Council in summer 2026.

 How can I keep informed about the proposed NGED substation?